nagimov/adxl345spi/README.md

                       output, if not specified)
   -t, --time TIME     set the duration of data stream to TIME seconds
-                      (default: 5 seconds) [integer] -f, --freq FREQ     set the sampling rate of data stream to FREQ samples per second, 1 <= FREQ <= 3200 (default: 5 Hz) [integer]
+                      (default: 5 seconds) [integer] -f, --freq FREQ     set the sampling rate of data stream to FREQ count per second, 1 <= FREQ <= 3200 (default: 5 Hz) [integer]

 Data is streamed in comma separated format, e. g.: